arpsn123/Multiclass_Segmentation_using_by_UNET_with_RESNET_as_Backbone/README.md

 ![images_0](https://github.com/arpsn123/Mitocondria-Segmentation/assets/112195431/26ed1f4b-a73f-4135-8f7b-24042b9a60fe)
 ![masks](https://github.com/arpsn123/Mitocondria-Segmentation/assets/112195431/c0d406cf-0bcb-4bb6-a7d6-6fa6dd16ee50)

-Imgaes used for Training the model : 90% --> 1,440 images.
+Imgaes used for Training the model : 90% --> 1,440 images

-Imgaes used for Testing the model: 10% --> 160 images.
+Imgaes used for Testing the model: 10% --> 160 images

 ### Model
 Here, the [segmentation_models](https://github.com/qubvel/segmentation_models.git) library in Python, used extensively this for **_2D image segmentation task_**.
 This module offers a streamlined approach to implementing the _Pretrained Machine Learning Models_, with the **UNet model enhanced by ResNet** serving as its backbone.